corneliushennch/hennch.co/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am currently working on my MD thesis project in the lab of Prof. Dr. Frederik Damm in the Department of Hematology/Oncology at the Virchow Campus of the Charite – Universitätsmedizin Berlin.
-My project aims to elucidate novel genetic lesions in primary mediastinal B-cell lymphoma (PMBCL).
+My project aims to elucidate novel genetic lesions in primary mediastinal B-cell lymphoma (PMBCL) which is a rare lymphoma entity.